Madrigal Singers Perform 'Messiah' Sun. Dec. 16 to Conclude Concert Series

-Bucks County Community College, an All-Steinway School and an accredited institutional member of the National Association of Schools of Music, showcases student talent in a series of concerts this fall, including a performance by the big-band style Jazz Orchestra.
+Bucks County Community College, an All-Steinway School and an accredited institutional member of the National Association of Schools of Music, showcases student talent in a series of concerts this fall.

-The upbeat sounds of the Bucks County Community College Jazz Orchestra are next, at 7:30 p.m.
-Tuesday, December 4, in the Kevin and Sima Zlock Performing Arts Center, located in the Gateway Center building on the Newtown Campus.
-Under the direction of Professor Jeff Baumeister, the group performs music ranging from big band and swing to modern jazz.
-The theater is equipped with audio-loop technology for the hearing impaired.
+The upbeat sounds of the Bucks County Community College Jazz Orchestra were featured December 4 in the Kevin and Sima Zlock Performing Arts Center.
+Under the direction of Professor Jeff Baumeister, the group performed music ranging from big band and swing to modern jazz.

-The Chamber Jazz Ensembles take the stage at 12:30 p.m.
-Thursday, December 6, in the Presser Music Room.
+And the Chamber Jazz Ensembles took the stage December 6 in the Music & Multimedia Center.
 The ensembles, under the direction of Professor Michael Hoffman, consist of piano, bass guitar, acoustic guitar, drums and vocals.